terkelg/prompts/readme.md

 Type: `Array`

 Array with values to inject.
 Resolved values are removed from the internal inject array.
-Each value can be an array of values in order to provide answers for a question asked multiple times.
+Each value can be an array of values to provide answers for a question asked multiple times.
 If a value is an instance of `Error` it will simulate the user cancelling/exiting the prompt.

 **Example:**